MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-hub.md

 1. Go to **Data** > **Enrichment**.
 1. Click on the relevant enrichment that you want information about.

-All enrichments show basic information such as the number of enriched profiles and the number of enriched profiles over time after the enrichment finishes.
+All enrichments show basic information such as the number of enriched profiles, a preview of the generated enrichment entity, and the number of enriched profiles over time after the enrichment finishes.
 Some also show the *number of customers enriched by field* which provides a drill-down into the coverage of each enriched field.

 :::image type="content" source="media/enrichments-results.png" alt-text="Enrichments results page.":::